 Then on to Mandalay Beach.
-None of the beaches in this area are accessible by vehicle.
+None of the beaches in this area is accessible by vehicle.

-We regrouped at Banksia Camp and the headed to Broke Inlet.
+We regrouped at Banksia Camp and then headed to Broke Inlet.

 Lunch was at a clearing complete with a squatters’ shack on the shore of the inlet.